gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2022-02/index.md

-- Add GitHub PR & Issue Templates
+- Add GitHub PR &amp; Issue Templates
 - Add gruntwork-io/maintenance-tier-3-orion to CODEOWNERS
 - Restricted provider version to &lt; 4.0 due to breaking changes in new provider